mobizt/FirebaseJson/README.md

 The easiest Arduino library JSON parser, builder and editor, v 2.2.7.

-FirebaseJson don't use the recursive call to parse or desialize complex or nested JSON objects and arrays.
+FirebaseJson doesn't use the recursive call to parse or desialize complex or nested JSON objects and arrays.

 This makes the library can use with limited stack memory device.